-Deferred compensation was \$251,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014 and was \$698,000 higher at fiscal year-end 2014 compared to fiscal year-end 2013.
+Deferred compensation was \$986,000 higher at fiscal year-end 2016 compared to fiscal year-end 2015 and was \$251,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014.
 Employee deferrals and interest on accumulated deferred compensation balances exceeded payouts in both years.
-The SERP accrual also increased in both years.
+The Supplemental Executive Retirement Plan ("SERP") accrual also increased in both years as the result of lower discount rates required for the actuarial calculation of this obligation.
 See Note 10 of the Notes to the Consolidated Financial Statements for more information regarding our deferred compensation plans.

-Pension and other postretirement liabilities, net of the adjustment recorded in stockholders' equity, were \$814,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014 and were \$2,887,000 higher at fiscal year-end 2014 compared to fiscal year-end 2013.
-An updated mortality table and a slightly lower discount rate required for the actuarial calculation of postretirement benefit obligations resulted in a higher liability at fiscal year-end 2015 compared to fiscal year-end 2014, a significantly lower discount rate and the use of an updated mortality scale resulted in a significantly higher liability compared to fiscal year-end 2013.
+Pension and other postretirement liabilities, net of the adjustment recorded in stockholders' equity, were \$4,171,000 higher at fiscal year-end 2016 compared to fiscal year-end 2015 and were \$814,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014.
+A lower discount rate required for the actuarial calculation of these postretirement benefit obligations drove the increase at fiscal year-end 2016, which was partially offset by the benefits of an updated mortality table.
+Both a change in the mortality table and a slightly lower discount rate resulted in the higher liability at fiscal year-end 2015 compared to fiscal year-end 2014.
 See Note 9 of the Notes to the Consolidated Financial Statements for more information regarding our postretirement benefit plans.